bpype/blender-studio-pipeline/scripts-blender/README.md

 |Lattice Magic |Lattice-based utilities.
 |Lighting Overrider |Create, manage and apply python overrides in a flexible and reliable way.
 |Pose Shape Keys |Manage and maintain shapekeys for rigging.
-|Render Review |Review renders from Flamenco with the sequence editor.